lem-project/lem-project.github.io/content/en/usage/living-canvas.md

 ### Visualize a Package

-Use `M-x living-canvas` and enter a package name:
+Use `Alt-x living-canvas` and enter a package name:

 ```
-M-x living-canvas
+Alt-x living-canvas
 Package name: lem-core
 ```